Spend 24 Hours Supporting Asian-Owned Businesses in Charlotte

-Now that your nails are Instagram-worthy, head down the street to ShareTea on Central Avenue for a bubble tea to hold in the perfect shot.
-Keep it classic and get the fresh milk tea with bubbles or get a customer favorite: the Wintermelon Tea with light ice.
+Now that your nails are Instagram-worthy, make your way to ShareTea on Central Avenue for a bubble tea to hold in the perfect shot.
+Keep it classic and get the fresh milk tea with bubbles or get a customer favorite: the Wintermelon tea with light ice.
 If you thought Starbucks drinks were incredibly customizable, you haven’t been to a bubble tea shop.
-You can personalize your drink by adding countless topping options (boba, pudding, herbal jelly, aloe vera, etc.) or fresh milk foam, adjusting the sweetness level and even specifying the amount of ice in your drink.
+You can personalize your drink by adding countless topping options, such as boba, pudding, herbal jelly, aloe vera or fresh milk foam, and even adjust the sweetness level and specify the amount of ice in your drink.

 Hungry again?
-Grab a bowl of noodle soup or pho (rice noodles with beef broth and herbs) from Lang Van Vietnamese; head over to South End for Khao Soy (noodles in a spicy and sweet coconut-based broth) at Rai Lay; or opt for Vegetable Ramen at YUME in the Gold District.
+Grab a bowl of noodle soup or pho, a dish with rice noodles, beef broth and herbs, from Lang Van Vietnamese.
+Or head over to South End for Khao Soy, noodles in a spicy and sweet coconut-based broth, at Rai Lay.
+Opt for Vegetable Ramen at YUME in the South End’s Gold District.
 If you're looking for a deal, Red Ginger, a Japanese steakhouse in Uptown, has popular hibachi and bento box lunch specials.
-If you’re open to venturing a bit further south, check out the Niu Rou Mian (beef noodle soup) at Taste of SHU in Quail Hollow.
+If you’re open to venturing a bit farther south, check out the Niu Rou Mian, a beef noodle soup, at Riceblossom: Sushi & Asian Cuisine in Quail Hollow.

-Next, source some local goods to bring home– starting with a cacti or tropical house plant at The Cactus Club in South End.
-You might’ve spotted Cactus Club around town doing pop-ups from their cool green bus.
-If you’re still in the shopping mood, head to Society Social and scope out their beautiful homewares.
+Next, source some local goods to bring home, starting with a cactus or tropical house plant at The Cactus Club in South End.
+You might even spot Cactus Club around town doing pop-ups from a cool green bus.
+If you’re still in the shopping mood, head to Society Social and scope out beautiful homewares.
 If you just need to spruce up what you already own, drop off your furniture at Sara Chen Design for a facelift.

-While you’re in South Charlotte, satisfy your sweet tooth at Open Rice and try their authentic bubble waffles, a popular Hong Kong street food that features a sweet batter shaped into a bubbled waffle and filled with ice cream and various toppings.
-Once you’re full, schedule a viewing of local artist Duy Huyhn’s paintings at his personal studio, Lark and Key.
+If you’re in South Charlotte or Midtown, satisfy your sweet tooth at Open Rice and try authentic bubble waffles, a popular Hong Kong street food that features a sweet batter shaped into a bubbled waffle and filled with ice cream and various toppings.
+Once you’re full, schedule a viewing of local artist Duy Huynh’s paintings at his personal studio, Lark and Key.
 Purchase one of his whimsical pieces as a keepsake from your day’s adventures.
-Didn’t get an appointment?
-For an on-the-fly art experiment, check out the Fuse Project by artist Kenny Ngyuen.
-The art installation is on Brevard Street, on the Brooklyn Collective building and uses recycled materials.
+Didn’t make an appointment?
+For an on-the-fly art experience, check out the Fuse Project by artist Kenny Nguyen.
+His art installation on Brevard Street, on the Brooklyn Collective building, uses recycled materials.

 There are countless dinner options to choose from in the Queen City.
-Go for the Yakiniku (Japanese BBQ) at Gyu-Kaku in Uptown, sushi at Yamazaru in South End or Japanese food at Musashi in South Charlotte.
+Go for the Yakiniku (Japanese grilled meat) at Gyu-Kaku in Uptown, sushi at Yamazaru in South End or Japanese food at Musashi in South Charlotte.
 For authentic, handmade dumplings, the Dumpling Flight at Sun's Kitchen is a must-try.
 Or check out Botiwalla at Optimist Hall, an Indian street food concept from James Beard-nominated chef Meherwan Irani.
-From the Lamb Burgers to the Chicken Tikka, there’s no shortage of delicious Indian food to try.
+From lamb burgers to the chicken tikka roll and skewer, there’s no shortage of delicious Indian food to try.

 No evening is complete without a nightcap, or several.
-Try the Yogurt Soju (Korean distilled alcohol with Yakult yogurt drink) at Seoul Food Meat Company or a craft cocktail from Hawkers Asian Street Food.
+Try the Yogurt Soju, a drink with Korean distilled alcohol and Yakult yogurt, at Seoul Food Meat Company or a craft cocktail from Hawkers Asian Street Food.
 End the night with some dancing at one of the many places DJ Billy Leng spins.
-Check out his instagram for his latest bookings.
+Check out his Instagram for his latest bookings.

-When your day winds down, you will have gained a new appreciation for small, Asian-run businesses here in Charlotte–which will hopefully become staples in your dining, shopping and leisure repertoire.
+When your day winds down, you will have gained a new appreciation for small, Asian-run businesses here in Charlotte – which will hopefully become favorites in your dining, shopping and leisure repertoire.